Who We Are

 I went on to establish and teach the first Gemmology and Gemstone Cutting courses at Harare Polytechnic, while running our jewellery and gem-cutting factory.
 Over the decades, I built strong relationships with German cutting houses in Idar-Oberstein, who purchased our tourmaline, topaz, aquamarine, and garnet rough, while bulk materials like agate, carnelian, and fossilised wood found ready markets in the USA.

-In 1982, following political unrest in Zimbabwe, I relocated to South Africa and launched African Gemstones, later founding Tanganyika Trading in 1994 to focus on our Tanzanian gemstone supply.
+In 1982, following political unrest in Zimbabwe, I relocated to South Africa and launched African Gemstones, later founding Tanganyika Trading in 1994.
 Both businesses have since been consolidated under one banner — Tanganyika Trading, now found at: tanganyikatrading.com

 Michael Howard Lewis – Next Generation